top of page

 A first view

-My wife is always the symbolic representative of my theoretical endeavours in my dreams, both have grown close to my heart: I am standing in a boat preparing to leave.
+A dream showed me the starting point: I am standing in a boat preparing to leave.
 My wife hands me two parcels, the contents of which satisfy me.
 After I had opened them, she hands me two parcels again, which I accept only reluctantly, but I know that they are also necessary to enable me to leave for a foreign country.

 The human being as a being of matter in space and time is connected to the world in a strange way.
 In order to grasp this interconnectedness, I must now interpret the intersections between the material and spiritual creations, in which the concepts of the quantum world and symbolism are connected with Einstein's theories of relativity and consciousness.
 How are these structural and enigmatic seams to be interpreted?
 We recognise them when we realise that man himself is a participant in these phenomena, which, thanks to his mental capacity, enables him to penetrate and learn to transcend them.
 This lands us in the "crossword puzzle" of creation and consciousness, which leads us into the problem of the brain.